 - 1 large onion finely chopped

-- 2 cups coarse or extra-coarse bulgur wheat #3 or #4 size
+- 2 cups coarse, extra coarse, or extra extra coarse bulgur wheat (#3 or #4 size)

 - Kosher salt and freshly ground black pepper

 - Melt the butter in a large pot over medium-high heat, add the onion and cook until softened, about 5 minutes.

 - Add the grated tomato, bring to a simmer, then lower the heat to medium-low and cook, stirring regularly, for about 5 minutes.